-The following will apply to employees hired into this bargaining unit on or after April 13, 1992, provided that any employee demoted or transferred from other City bargaining units on or after April 13, 1992 who at the time of such demotion or transfer was in the employ of the City in another bargaining unit shall suffer no loss in the level of prescription plan benefits enjoyed by him or her and paid by the City prior to becoming a member of this bargaining unit:
+The following will apply to employees hired into this bargaining unit on or after November 26, 1991, provided that any employee demoted or transferred from other City bargaining units on or after November 26, 1991 who at the time of such demotion or transfer was in the employ of the City in another bargaining unit shall suffer no loss in the level of prescription plan benefits enjoyed by him or her and paid by the City prior to becoming a member of this bargaining unit:

-- 1. The City will provide a prescription plan for employees only in accordance with the terms of this Article. - 2.
+- 1. The City will provide a prescription plan for employees and only in accordance with the terms of this Article. - 2.
 No coverage will be provided at the City's expense on behalf of dependents of the employee. - 3.
-The maximum any employee will have to pay through December 31, 1994 is Five (\$5.00) Dollars per prescription.
-Effective January 1, 1995, employees will pay Eight (\$8.00) Dollars for brand name drugs and Four (\$4.00) Dollars for generic drugs per prescription. - F. 1.
-The City will provide an optical plan to employees to a maximum reimbursement of seventy-five (\$75.00) dollars per year. - 2.
-Effective January 1, 1997, the City will provide an optical plan to employees and their families to a maximum reimbursement of seventy-five (\$75.00) per year. - 3.
+The maximum any employee will have to pay through December 31, 1995 is Five (\$5.00) Dollars per prescription.
+Effective January 1, 1996, employees will pay Eight (\$8.00) Dollars for brand name drugs and Four (\$4.00) Dollars for generic drugs per prescription.
+Effective July 1, 2007, employees will pay Two (\$2.00) Dollars for generic drugs and Twenty (\$20.00) for brand name drugs per prescription. - F. 1..
+Effective January 1, 1997, the City will provide an optical plan to employees and their dependents to a maximum reimbursement of seventy-five (\$75.00) dollars per year. - 2.
+Effective January1, 2007, the City will provide an optical plan to employees and their dependants to a maximum reimbursement of one-hundred (\$100.00) dollars per year. - 3.
 For any services rendered after July 1, 1998, only those employees submitting a request for reimbursement within ninety (90) calendar days of receipt of the service shall be eligible for reimbursement. - G. 1.
-The City will maintain the current dental program for the life of this agreement. - 2.
-Effective January 1, 1997, the City will maintain the current dental program for the life of this agreement, that is, coverage for employees and their dependents. - H. The City shall have the right to change insurance carriers so long as substantially similar benefits are provided.
+The City will maintain the current dental program for the life of this agreement.

+- 2. Effective January 1, 1997, the City will maintain the current dental program for the life of this Agreement for all employees, that is coverage for employees and their dependents. - H. The City shall have the right to change insurance carriers, so long as substantially similar benefits are provided.

-ARTICLE 29 WAGES
+ARTICLE 30 WAGES